TikTok Expands Creator Monetization Features with Subscriber-Only Videos

 The question now is whether that will be enough, or whether more of its stars will look to other platforms instead, where they can generate greater income from their efforts.

-It remains a significant risk for TikTok’s long-term growth, which is why it’s rolling out more and more options on this front, in the hopes that it can find the best way forward.
+It remains a significant risk for TikTok’s long-term growth, which is why it’s rolling out more and more options on this front, in hope that it can find the best way forward.

 TikTok says that LIVE Subscriptions are available to creators over 18 years of age with a minimum of 1,000 followers.
 You can find more info on TikTok’s creator monetization features here.